zxliang/ASL_optimizer/README.md

 Note 15 (Oct.
 1, 2017): Reformatted the README.md and added ISCAS benchmarks to the repository.

 --------------------------

+### Olg change logs

-> Change logs previous to Oct.
+Change logs previous to Oct.
 01, 2017, as history reference only

 Note 1: Created for ICCAD 2015 submission.